gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 ![hidl]({{site.baseurl}}/assets/image/android-fingerprint-framework-android8-diff.png){: .center-image }

-Android 8.0 add a sub-directory /interface in the /hardware directory, which includes all HIDL files for hardware module.
+Android 8.0 add a sub-directory `/interface` in the `/hardware` directory, which includes all HIDL files for hardware module.

-Android 8.0 removed Fingerprintd, instead, FingerprintService accesses HAL by calling HIDL.
+Android 8.0 removed `Fingerprintd`, instead, `FingerprintService` accesses HAL by calling HIDL.

-We can find the change in getFingerprintDaemon() method.
+We can find the change in `getFingerprintDaemon()` method.

 In Android 7.0<br>
 **FingerprintService.java**